MaxlogiLee/NeOcean/README.md

 gencodeminusdic	genecode_minus_hg38.dic
 ```
 Note：
-> The following Arguments are available(If you don't need these options, delete）
+> The following Arguments are available(If you don't need these options, delete)

 **focusgenes:** The program has two outputs (1) on a focus set of genes (2) with all genes.
 This file lists the genes that the user wants to filter for originally (Gene Filter List)
 **plusintron:** Tabix file of all the plus strand introns (Intron Annotations)
 **minusintron:** Tabix file of all the minus strand introns (Intron Annotations)